Asbestos in Drywall

 It’s hard to believe that it was once a staple material found in almost every North American household and in almost every product imaginable—including drywall.

 In this article, we will give you a brief rundown of what asbestos is and how it can be safely tested and removed from the drywall in your home.

 Asbestos is a fibrous material made up of six different naturally occurring mineral substances.
 These substances are known for being fire resistant and for protecting against chemical corrosion.
 Asbestos fibres are flexible, soft, and can be mixed into other materials—such as plastic or cement—in order to make them stronger.

 - Small amounts of asbestos can sometimes be found in the “mud” or sealing agent used to fill gaps between drywall boards.

 - Asbestos was also used for fireproofing and insulation against cold and noise in many buildings and homes built before the 1990s.

-- Other commercial and construction industry products known to contain asbestos include floor and ceiling tiles, house siding, industrial furnace and heating systems, car and truck brake pads, and vehicle transmission components.
+- Other commercial and construction industry products known to contain asbestos include floor and ceiling tiles, popcorn ceilings, house siding, industrial furnace and heating systems, car and truck brake pads, and vehicle transmission components.

 How common is asbestos in drywall?

 Prior to the implementation of current health and safety regulations, asbestos was often thought of as a “magical material” and was a popular construction materials for decades.